bpgs08/YieldStreet-Support-Page/README.md

 # Project

-This is UI mockup of the YieldStreet support center page - [YieldStreet Support Center](https://www.yieldstreet.com/support-center)
+This is a UI mockup of the YieldStreet support center page - [YieldStreet Support Center](https://www.yieldstreet.com/support-center)

 ## Technologies Used